 Cat Ba island

-Cat Ba Island ©
+Cat Ba resort © yunguyen666

-All hotels can arrange excellent boat tours of the surrounding islands which include visits to deep caves with stalagmites and stalactites, secluded swimming holes, floating fish farms and kayaking.
-The tour is the same no-matter whom it's booked through so the cheaper the better.
-For relaxers or adventurers alike the day must end at the bay's floating restaurant for the best seafood in Vietnam.
+All hotels can arrange excellent boat tours of the surrounding islands.
+This includes visits to deep caves with stalagmites and stalactites, secluded swimming holes, floating fish farms and kayaking.
+The tour is the same regardless of who it's booked through, so the cheaper the better.
+Whether it has been a relaxing day of sun and sea or one of thrilling adventure, it must end at the bay's floating restaurant, which has some of the best seafood in Vietnam.